landonis/Sockets/README.md

 <h3>Socket Testing</h3>
 <ul>
   <li>
-  This is a python script to test AF_INET socket connections from a client device.
+  run setup to test AF_INET socket connections from a client device.
 Values are defaulted to 127.0.0.1 for the server and 50001 for the Port.
   </li>
   <li>
     Assign an IP using -i, --ip